csw/lc2k-scheme/README.md

 had excellent implementation insights, as did R. Kent Dybvig's [ICFP talk][dybvig-talk] on the development of Chez Scheme.

+My [low-level IR generation](ir.rkt) owes much to the [approach][indiana-workshop-backend] described by Haynes and Hilsdale for their Compiling Scheme Workshop.

 Pereira's [A Survey on Register Allocation][pereira-survey] led me to choose a linear scan register allocator.
 The original [paper][linear-scan] by Poletto and Sarkar was very useful.
 However,